MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/portable/the-wpdbasichardwaredriver-supporting-wpd-capability-commands.md

 ms.technology: windows-devices
 ---

-# Supporting the Capability Commands
+# Support for capability commands (WpdBasicHardwareDriver sample)

 The sample driver supports ten capability commands.
 These commands are processed initially by the **WpdCapabilities::DispatchMessage** method that, in turn, invokes a corresponding command handler.
 The **DispatchMessage** method and the individual handlers are found in the *WpdCapabilities.cpp* file.